-I am an Assistant Professor at the School of Law, teaching and researching in the areas of property law and theory and constitutional law and theory.
-I am the School's Director of Global Relations and Erasmus Coordinator.
+I am an Associate Professor and Fellow at the School of Law, teaching and researching in the areas of property law and theory and constitutional law and theory.
+I am the Law School's Director of Global Engagement and Erasmus Coordinator.
 I previously worked as a permanent Lecturer in Law at King's College London.
 There, I taught property law and environmental law and served as the Director of the Joint Degree with Columbia Law School and the Study Abroad Programme.
 Prior to that, I was an Adjunct Professor at Trinity College Dublin.
 I completed my PhD at Trinity College Dublin, where I was funded by an Ussher Scholarship.
 I obtained an LLM degree from Harvard Law School as a Fulbright Scholar.
 I am also a qualified barrister.

 I am recognised internationally as a leader in constitutional law and property law.
 Throughout my work, I aim to connect legal theory and practice through analysing the underpinnings and drivers of law 'in action'.
 Key recent publications include Property Rights and Social Justice: Progressive Property in Action (Cambridge University Press, 2021) and Kelly: The Irish Constitution (Bloomsbury, 2018), which is the seminal text on Irish constitutional law.
 These books complement peer-reviewed publications in journals of high standing in both constitutional law and property law.

 My research examines how constitutions shape democracies and set parameters for solving social problems, both procedural and value-based.
 In my current projects, I analyse the role of citizens in constitutional reform and the balance between the individual and the community in the protection of property rights.
 I do so through the prism of global challenges, for example securing safe and secure housing (including over the course of the COVID-19 pandemic), effectively designing and implementing climate mitigation measures, and restoring trust in democracy.